It is derived from the Greek word meaning like ‘Flash of Light’ – may occur quite abruptly.

 Fall in cerebral oxygen consumption cause anoxia

-- Cerebral Oedema – cause irritation.
+- Cerebral Oedema – causes irritation.

 - Cerebral dysrhythmia – Increase following anoxia &, Oedema.